bahodge/candlekeep-mysteries/adventures/the_circle_of_silence/Sequence of Events.md

 ## Gaen's House

 The home is of sturdy construction and shows little signs of wear.
 Two grotesque bodies lay in front of the house.
 From head to toe the bodies are covered in mushrooms and vines.
+Their hands are bound to their feet.
 Their eyes follow the party as they walk. [[Wimler Gaen]] and his wife [[Aem Gaen]] were good friends of the Battens and were the owners of the [[Wailing Wench]].
 The players find nothing of value in the house.

 ## Wailing Wench